Updated for 2009

 [These are not the same vegetable as true "yams", which are rare in the Western hemisphere and which we do not describe.]

-It is only in very recent years that a realization has dawned on home vegetable gardeners that sweet potatoes can be successfully--even easily--grown outside the deep south, even up to the far north.
+It is only in very recent years that a realization has dawned on home vegetable gardeners that sweet potatoes can be successfully—even easily—grown outside the deep south, even up to the far north.
 That said, though, sweet potatoes are, to our minds, a marginal crop.
 They are, much like winter squash, something of a one-trick pony in the culinary sense, yet they take up quite a bit of garden space that could be used for far more useful crops.
-But, because if one has space galore, one can essay a modest crop, because there are a few things one can do with them other than drizzle melted butter and brown sugar over them (they respond well to being paired with tart tastes, such as sorrel, or even--we saw such a recipe on the net--grapefruit).
+But, because if one has space galore, one can essay a modest crop, and because there are a few things one can do with them other than drizzle melted butter and brown sugar over them (they respond well to being paired with tart tastes, such as sorrel or even—we saw such a recipe on the net—grapefruit).

 Sweet potatoes have many cultivated forms, but in the United States just two types prevail: the dry, mealy, yellow sweet potato; and the more watery orange so-called "yam" (which is no such thing at all, but that's the idiocy we're stuck with for terminology).
 It seems a market rule that northern consumers prefer the so-called "dry-fleshed" types, while southerners prefer the "moist-fleshed" types.
 (Strange But True: the "dry-fleshed" ones have more water in them than the "moist-fleshed" ones.)

-Sweet potatoes normally grow on trailing vines that quickly cover the soil, rooting at the nodes along the way--but there are "bush" varieties available for when space is limited.
-Though "sweets" are far and away more common and popular in the south of the U.S. than up north, there are, as noted earlier, now cultivars that do well even up here; those include (taking just the very earliest from lists of many):
+Sweet potatoes normally grow on trailing vines that quickly cover the soil, rooting at the nodes along the way—but there are “bush” varieties available for when space is limited.
+Though “sweets” are far and away more common and popular in the south of the U.S. than up north, there are, as noted earlier, now cultivars that do well even up here.
+Take a look at the list of varieties on the Sand Hill Preservation Center sweet-potato offerings page225 types!
+And some of those will be suited for northern gardens (they used to break those out separately, but alas, no longer).

 Incidentally, we have had it pointed out to us that the leaves of the sweet-potato plant are also edible.
 That might be worth looking into.